Support in Wisconsin (2026)

 - Any other factors the court deems relevant

-Common Approaches to Maintenance Duration
+Maintenance Duration Patterns

 While there is no binding formula, Wisconsin courts have developed general patterns:

-Either party may seek modification of maintenance by showing a substantial change of circumstances.
 Maintenance terminates upon the death of either party or the remarriage of the recipient.
 Cohabitation is not an automatic ground for termination in Wisconsin, but it may serve as evidence of a change in the recipient’s financial circumstances that could support a modification.

 When to Seek Legal Guidance